Lincoln Highway in Greene County, Iowa: Lincoln Highway in Greene County

 system that connected all the towns in the county.
 The citizens of the county worked to raise funds to promote and improve the Lincoln Highway through their territory.
 The Board of Supervisors spent $15,000 to improve the roadway in 1914, and the citizens raised another $5,000.
 A statue of Abraham Lincoln, a gift from E.B. and Minnie Wilson, was placed on the courthouse square in 1918 to commemorate the highway.
 The county was the first to accept Federal funds for paving roads in 1919.
-While the “seedling mile” outside of Marion was the first section of the Lincoln Highway that was paved in the state, Greene County was the first county to pave their portion of the highway.
+While the "seedling mile" outside of Marion was the first section of the Lincoln Highway that was paved in the state, Greene County was the first county to pave their portion of the highway.
 The first paved portion was a 6.5 mi section equidistant from the center of Jefferson.
 All 30 mi in the county were paved by 1924.
-The route through Green County was changed several times between 1913 and 1924.
+The route through Greene County was changed several times between 1913 and 1924.
 This was done as highway design and engineering standards evolved so that curves were straightened, hills were graded, and rail crossings were avoided.

 Individual listings

 Lincoln Highway Markers

 The Lincoln Highway Markers are 48.5 in high concrete structures.
 They are composed of a 28 in octagon shaped post and a rectangular top that are cast in one piece.
 A nearly 4 in medallion of Abraham Lincoln is embedded in the front side of the rectangular top.
 It is inscribed with: "This highway dedicated to Abraham Lincoln."
 Below the medallion an "L" and a direction arrow are stamped into the concrete.
 The markers were the last official signs used to designate the highway right of way.
 About 3,000 of them were cast.
 They were placed in designated spots about 1 mi apart by local Boy Scout troops in 1928.

-Six markers are known to exist in Green County.
+Six markers are known to exist in Greene County.
 Five are located along the highway and one is broken and is located in the Greene County Museum.
 Two of the markers are individually listed on the National Register of Historic Places.
 Lincoln Highway Marker (2) is located near the Lincoln Statue on the grounds of the Greene County Courthouse in Jefferson.
 Given its location along the highway and next to the Lincoln statue it is possible that this marker was installed here in 1928, but that cannot be determined definitively.
 In 2011 this marker was included as a contributing property in the Jefferson Square Commercial Historic District.
 Lincoln Highway Marker (1) is also in Jefferson in an address restricted location.